parkersiu/airport-weather/README.md

-# airport-info
+# airport-weather

-A JavaScript application for pilots who want to view airport weather.
+A dynamic HTML, CSS, and JavaScript application for pilots who want to view airport weather.

 ## Why I Built This